cBioPortal/cbioportal/docs/Onco-Query-Language.md

 It is possible to include OQL for specific alterations in merged gene tracks, as well as querying a combination of single and merged gene tracks.

-Note that merged gene tracks will only appear in OncoPrint.
-All other pages will show the individual genes.
+Note that merged gene tracks only appear in OncoPrint.
+All other pages show the individual genes.

 <a name="example-rb-pathway-alterations"></a>
 ## Example: RB Pathway Alterations